Elizabeth Scott Flood: Activism and education in Oakland, California

 In 1855, Scott attended the first California State Convention of Colored Citizens in Sacramento.
 In that convention, African American activists from all backgrounds, strategized how to lobby California politicians for better representation and basic civil rights, such as the right to vote.

 During that year, she met her second husband, Isaac Flood.
 Isaac was a freed slave who had been born in South Carolina and freed at the age of 22.
 Isaac was twelve years older than Elizabeth Scott and also had a son.
 The couple and their two children soon moved to Brooklyn, California, a thriving small community near Oakland.
 By 1857, Elizabeth Flood and her husband Isaac opened a school for African American children at their home on East 15th Street.
 At the time, African American children did not have access to public schools in Oakland.
+Because at that time there was not a large population of African American people in Oakland, Flood's son George Flood is claimed to be the first African American child born in Oakland.

 By 1858, the Floods had three children, were involved in the community, and were one of the most prominent and progressive families in the area.
 That same year, they helped start the Shiloh African Methodist Episcopal (Shiloh AME) church, the first African Methodist Episcopal church in the area.
 In 1863, the church purchased an old 20 by 30 building and moved it to Second and Market Streets.
 The building had been an old school for white children that been abandoned.
 With that building, the Shiloh AME took over the school and used the building for church services as well as the school.

 Flood continued to teach at the school until her death in 1867.
 The local school laws did not allow African American students into public schools until 1872, but in 1866, it opened up government funded schools for African American and other non-white children.
 The Shiloh AME school operated for ten years before closing its doors in 1873.